warrior-cultures-and-training

 Hill Forts and Promontory Fortifications

 In the mountainous regions of Norway and western Sweden, hill forts (bygdeborger) were common.
-These used the natural topography — steep cliffs, rocky outcrops, or promontories — reinforced with drystone walls or timber gates.
-They were refuges for the local population during raids.
-Unlike the royal ring forts, hill forts were typically built and maintained by local communities.
-An example is the site of Borgring in Denmark (now confirmed as a ring fort), but also Gamla Uppsala’s terraced hill in Sweden, which was both a religious center and a defensive position.
+These used natural topography — steep cliffs, rocky outcrops, or promontories — reinforced with drystone walls or timber gates.
+Hill forts were refuges for the local population during raids, often with a source of water inside and room for livestock.
+Unlike the royal ring forts, they were typically built and maintained by communities rather than a central authority.

 Construction Techniques and Materials